Jasmine25005/Computer-Vision-Internship-Log/Session1/readme.md

 ## **1. The Big Picture: What is Computer Vision?**

-Before diving into the code, let's look at the diagram from your PDF (Page 3).
-It shows that Computer Vision is a part of Deep Learning, which is a part of Machine Learning, all under the umbrella of Artificial Intelligence.
+Before diving into the code.
+The Computer Vision is a part of Deep Learning, which is a part of Machine Learning, all under the umbrella of Artificial Intelligence.

 * **Artificial Intelligence (AI):**
   The broad concept of creating machines that can think or act intelligently, like humans.
-Alan Turing's test (Pages 6-7) is a famous thought experiment to determine if a machine is "intelligent."
+Alan Turing's test is a famous thought experiment to determine if a machine is "intelligent."

 * **Machine Learning (ML):**
   A subset of AI where we don't program explicit rules.
 Instead, we "train" a model by showing it lots of data, and it learns the patterns itself.

 * **Deep Learning (DL):**
   A specialized type of ML that uses complex, multi-layered "neural networks."
-It's been the driving force behind recent breakthroughs like self-driving cars (Waymo, Page 8), game-playing AI (AlphaGo, Page 9), and image generation (DALL-E, Page 15).
+It's been the driving force behind recent breakthroughs like self-driving cars (Waymo), game-playing AI (AlphaGo), and image generation (DALL-E).

 * **Computer Vision (CV):**
   This is our focus.
-It's a field of AI that trains computers to "see" and understand the visual world.
-As your PDF shows (Page 4), it's different from Image Processing.
+It's a field of AI that trains computers to "see" and understand the visual world, it's different from Image Processing.

 ### Image Processing vs. Computer Vision